axiomhq/terraform-provider-axiom/README.md

 # Axiom Terraform Provider

-A Terraform provider that allows you to create and manage datasets in Axiom.
+A Terraform provider that allows you to manage your data in [Axiom](https://axiom.co/).

+Axiom lets you make the most of your event data without compromises: all your data, all the time, for all possible needs.
+Say goodbye to data sampling, waiting times, and hefty fees.

 📖 For more information, see the [documentation](https://registry.terraform.io/providers/axiomhq/axiom/latest/docs).